Last Updated: April 24, 2026

 Are silvertip tetras fin nippers?

-They can be, especially in small groups.
+They is, especially in small groups.
 In schools of 8 or more, they mostly direct their chasing and sparring behavior at each other.
-In groups under 6, theyโre much more likely to nip at slower-moving or long-finned tankmates.
+In groups under 6, they’re much more likely to nip at slower-moving or long-finned tankmates.
 The solution is always to keep a proper-sized group and give them enough space.

 How many silvertip tetras should I keep together?